eexit/mirror-http-server/README.md

 ### `X-Mirror-Request`

-If you access to the server logs or want to exploit the what's logged, set the `X-Mirror-Request` to receive what's logged in a JSON format:
+If you can't access to the container log or want to exploit what's logged under the hood, set the `X-Mirror-Request` to receive the logged entry (as JSON):

     $ http POST $(docker-machine ip default)/resource \
         X-Mirror-Code:201 \